hugobcar/tiamat/docs/k8s-prometheus-adapter.md

 # Prometheus Adapter for Kubernetes Metrics APIs with tiamat SQS metrics.
-I presumed that you instaled k8s-prometheus-adapter (https://github.com/DirectXMan12/k8s-prometheus-adapter) and you install tiamat.
+I presumed that you installed k8s-prometheus-adapter (https://github.com/DirectXMan12/k8s-prometheus-adapter) and you install tiamat.

 Your prometheus should is getting tiamat metrics.